 Why Japanese Hate 4, 9, and 49 as Unlucky Numbers

-Such bad luck numbers also exist in Japan, and the representative examples are 4, 9, and 49, all of which many of us Japanese hate.
+Such bad luck numbers exist in Japan too.
+The representative examples are 4, 9, and 49, all of which many of us Japanese hate.

-Bad Luck Numbers in Japan
+Unlucky Bad Luck Numbers in Japan

-Many Westerners abhor the number 13 derived from the thirteen superstitions and the number 666 in relation to the Christian religion.
+Many Westerners abhor the number 13 derived from the 13th superstitions and the number 666 in relation to the Christian religion.

 The pronunciation, “4 (Shi)” is associated with the word meaning death “死 (Shi)”, which is pronounced the same way as 4 in Japanese.

 Therefore, in Japan, the bad luck number 4 is hardly used as the room number of hospitals, nursing homes, hotels, and apartments.

 The pronunciation “9 (Ku)” is associated with the word meaning agony or torture “苦 (Ku)”, which is pronounced the same way as 9 in Japanese.

 So in Japan, the bad luck number 9 is also avoided as the room number of hospitals, nursing homes, hotels, and apartments.

-As you can guess by now, we hate the combination of 4 and 9, 49 as well, for both the numbers 4 and 9 can have the bad meanings shown above.
+As you can guess by now, we hate the combination of 4 and 9, 49 as well, for the numbers 4 and 9 can both have the bad meanings shown above.